jupyter-book/team-compass/docs/meetings/events.md

 Breakout rooms allow us to have parallel conversations.
 We want to balance 1) the *efficient use* of our community members' time by working on focused topics in small groups with 2) *knowledge dissemination* within JupyterHub or JupyterBook and across Jupyter sub-projects.
-Ideally, a Collaboration Café also provides 3) *engineered serindipity*: the opportunity to learn something you did not know you did not know!
+Ideally, a Collaboration Café also provides 3) *engineered serendipity*: the opportunity to learn something you did not know you did not know!

 Some rooms may include: